ejordan04/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Setup Resources in Azure
-- Ensure Connectivity between the client and Domain Controller
+- Ensure Connectivity between Client-1 and Domain Controller
 - Install Active Directory
-- Create an Admin and Normal User Account in AD
+- Create an Admin and Normal User Account
-- Join Client-1 to your domain (mydomain.com)
+- Add Client-1 to the domain
 - Setup Remote Desktop for non-administrative users on Client-1
-- Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Create a bunch of additional users and attempt to log into Client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>